edgedb/edgedb/docs/edgeql/functions/generic.rst

     :index: find position array

-    A polymorphic function to find index of an element in an ordered collection.
+    A polymorphic function to find index of an element in a sequence.

     When the *haystack* is :eql:type:`str` or :eql:type:`bytes`, return the index of the first occurrence of *needle* in it.